winsomehax/retronode/readme.md

 # retronode
 Manage retro games and emulators.
-Done in NodeJS and HTML/JS/CSS and using Github code pilot.
+Done in NodeJS and HTML/JS/CSS and using Github code pilot/Gemini Code Assist.
 An experiment more than anything .
 It's been an afternoon's work.
 Happy to let other people get involved if they wish.

 Microsoft's Visual Studio Github Copilot is free/open source now - and it's an amazing experience.
 Sadly Microsoft put a 50 chat per month limit on it unless you pay for copilot pro.
 So I've switched to Gemini Code Assist - which is also impressive, but as yet lacks "agent" mode